James Madison: Slavery

+Madison was known from his farm papers for advocating the humane treatment of his slaves.
+He instructed an overseer to "treat the Negroes with all the humanity and kindness consistent with their necessary subordination and work."
+Madison also ensured that his slaves had milk cows and meals for their daily food.
+By the 1790s, Sawney, while enslaved, was an overseer of part of the plantation.
+Some slaves at Montpelier could read.
+Paul Jennings was a slave of the Madisons for 48 years and worked as Madison's footman at the White House.
+In his memoir, A Colored Man's Reminiscences of James Madison, published in 1865, Jennings said that he "never knew [Madison] to strike a slave, although he had over one hundred; neither would he allow an overseer to do it."
+Jennings condemned slavery but called James Madison "one of the best men that ever lived", and Dolley Madison "a remarkably fine woman."
+Historian Elizabeth Dowling Taylor said Madison was a "garden-variety slaveholder," who avoided excessive cruelty.
+Slaves worked six days a week, dawn to dusk, with Sundays off.

-Madison called slavery "the most oppressive dominion" that ever existed, and had a "lifelong abhorrence" for it.
+Madison called slavery "the most oppressive dominion" that ever existed, and according to historian Ralph Ketcham he had a "lifelong abhorrence" for the institution.
 In 1785 Madison spoke in the Virginia Assembly favoring a bill that Thomas Jefferson had proposed for the gradual abolition of slavery, and he also helped defeat a bill designed to outlaw the manumission of individual slaves.
-A slaveholder, Madison was aware that his actions contradicted his revolutionary values, but, as a pragmatist, this sort of self-contradiction was a common feature in his political career.
-Historian Drew R. McCoy wrote that Madison's antislavery principles were indeed "impeccable".
-As historian Ralph Ketcham wrote: "Although Madison abhorred slavery, he nonetheless bore the burden of depending all his life on a slave system that he could never square with his republican beliefs".

-There is no evidence that Madison believed in the innate inferiority of black people.
-He implicitly denied that people of African descent were inferior, but he believed that blacks and whites were unlikely to co-exist peacefully, at present, due to "the prejudices of the whites" and due to both sides retaining "the feelings inspired by their former relation as oppressors and oppressed".
-As such, he became interested in the idea of freedmen establishing colonies in Africa, and he later served as the president of the American Colonization Society, which relocated former slaves to Liberia.
-Madison believed that this solution offered a gradual, long-term, but potentially feasible means of eradicating slavery in the United States.
-Madison nevertheless thought that peaceful co-existence between the two racial groups could eventually be achieved in the long run.
+As a slaveholder, Madison was aware that owning slaves was not consistent with revolutionary values, but, as a pragmatist, this sort of self-contradiction was a common feature in his political career.
+Historian Drew R. McCoy said that Madison's antislavery principles were indeed "impeccable."
+Ketcham wrote, "[a]lthough Madison abhorred slavery, he nonetheless ... depend[ed] all his life on a slave system that he could never square with his republican beliefs."
+There is no evidence Madison thought black people were inherently inferior.
+Madison believed blacks and whites were unlikely to co-exist peacefully due to "the prejudices of the whites" as well as feelings on both sides "inspired by their former relation as oppressors and oppressed."
+As such, he became interested in the idea of freedmen establishing colonies in Africa and later served as the president of the American Colonization Society, which relocated former slaves to Liberia.
+Madison believed that this solution offered a gradual, long-term, but potentially feasible means of eradicating slavery in the United States, but that peaceful co-existence between the two racial groups could eventually be achieved in the long run.